cesteban/ASDKFluentExtensions/README.md

 There is a lot of code duplication in order to provide the same functionality for both `ASDisplayNode` and `ASLayoutSpec`.

 This could be avoided in Swift using protocol extensions over `ASLayoutElement`, but then the API won't be available from Objective-C. On the other hand, `Texture` is a pure Objective-C framework, so extending it in Swift would introduce limitations.
 Check [here](https://gist.github.com/cesteban/e5d265989ed319c0f83bfda3bffdcf8c) the original Swift implementation of ASDKFluentExtensions, very early abandoned in favor of the current Objective-C API.

+## Contribute

+Send all the feedback you have, and please contribute.
+Pull Requests and suggestions on how to improve this component are very much appreciated.